byterubpay/byterub-site/_posts/2017-09-30-logs-for-the-Community-meeting-held-on-2017-09-30.md

 **\<rehrar>** About whether we are big enough for us to necessarily try sending support questions to ByteRub Support
 **\<rehrar>** Thoughts on this?
 Is there a desire to have less support questions on the official forum?
 Should we be pushing for ByteRub Support?
 **\<rehrar>** official forum = official reddit
-**\<needmultisig90>** I think in the first few weeks of the sub, we should have all new threads linked into monero
+**\<needmultisig90>** I think in the first few weeks of the sub, we should have all new threads linked into byterub
 **\<needmultisig90>** Gets exposure to the people who can respond, and would in theory mean no one needs to actively watch it
-**\<cryptochangement>** i for one think that people should be directed to monero support similarly to how they are directed to xmrtrader for speculation
+**\<cryptochangement>** i for one think that people should be directed to byterub support similarly to how they are directed to xmrtrader for speculation
 **\<needmultisig90>** I do too
 **\<needmultisig90>** Have for a while
 **\<pero>** well that was a critical tenet behind the idea